Special Schools Therapies and Nursing Service

 Training our staff have had in supporting children and young people with special educational needs and disabilities

-All therapists and nurses are registered with Health Professionals Council as well as with their individual professions e.g. Chartered Society for Physiotherapy; Royal College of Speech & Language Therapists; Royal College of Nursing.
+All therapists and nurses are registered with Health Professionals Council as well as with their individual professions, for example Chartered Society for Physiotherapy, Royal College of Speech and Language Therapists, Royal College of Nursing.

 Who a service user should contact if they want to raise a concern or complain about something

-Service users should contact the Lead Therapist for the individual schools, via the schools or the direct therapy telephone line at each base (see website for details).
+Service users should contact the Lead Therapist for the individual schools, via the schools or the direct therapy telephone line at each base.

 Contact details for each school are available on their websites.